khaled-rahman/BatchTree/README.md

 -iter <int>, number of iteration.
 -lr <float>, learning rate for edgecrossing free drawing.
 -threads <int>, number of threads, default value is maximum available threads in the machine.
--algo <int>, an integer among 2 and 3.
-        2 - for parallel layout generation using cache blocking minibatch update.
-        3 - for parallel layout generation using linlog mode, (0,-1)-energy model.
 -lrforlo <float>, learning rate for overlap removal step.
 -iter2nd <int>, iterations for overlap removal step.
 -scalingbox <float>, scaling box sizee for post-processing.